anna-data-analytics/bellabeat-case-study/README.md

 `
 daily_activity and hourly_steps have 33 unique users.
 sleep_day has only 24 unique users.
+33 users is a very small sample, not reflecting the whole population but it still gives us some interesting insights.
+Sleep tracker and Weight log are less used functions.
+Weight log are the least popular.
+Maybe because it does not change very often or is not relevant to use.

- - Check for duplicates in the 3 tables and blanks
+ - Check for duplicates in the 3 tables
 `
 SELECT Id, ActivityDate, TotalSteps, Count(*)
 FROM `bella-beat-project-438009.upload_data.daily_activity`